canonical/bundle-kubeflow/docs/upgrade-guide-1.6-to-1.7.md

 *Troubleshooting charm upgrade*

 If charm fails upgrade or is stuck in `maintenance` state for long time it is possible to recover by running refresh command with version that was there prior to deployment, i.e. downgrade the charm.
+After that repeat the upgrade.

 ## Deploy KNative and KServe charms